Welcome to the professional website of Sylvia Libow Martinez.

 My motto: Empower the learner.

-I keynote national and international education and technology conferences in areas ranging from the maker movement in education, project-based and inquiry-based learning with technology, gender issues in education, and new advances in STEM and STEAM education
+I keynote national and international education and technology conferences in areas ranging from the maker movement in education, the impact of the coming 4th industrial revolution, project-based and inquiry-based learning with technology, gender issues in education, and new advances in STEM and STEAM education.

 My message is that the future is already here if you are looking carefully.
 The fourth industrial revolution predicts a global disruption not just in manufacturing, but in education, business, and all aspects of society.
 What is required is creativity, diversity, and innovation to anticipate what’s coming without fear or trepidation.

 I consult with educators and school organizations to develop inclusive new curriculum and spaces that inspire invention and design across all subject areas.
 Together, we can craft professional development opportunities that drive meaningful, practical change in K-12 classrooms.

 At Constructing Modern Knowledge Press, I manage the publication of a growing list of books that give maker educators a voice to show that constructive, student-centered learning is not only possible, but happening in innovative learning spaces around the world.